+ATTACHMENT A TO APPENDIX 6-3

+DEFINITIVE INTERCONNECTION SYSTEM IMPACT STUDY AGREEMENT

+ASSUMPTIONS USED IN CONDUCTING THE

+DEFINITIVE INTERCONNECTION SYSTEM IMPACT STUDY

+The Definitive Interconnection System Impact Study shall be based upon the information set forth in the Interconnection Request(s) and results of applicable prior studies, subject to any modifications in accordance with Section 5.4 of the LGIP, and the following assumptions:

+Designation of Point of Interconnection and configuration to be studied.

+[Above assumptions to be completed by Interconnection Customer and other assumptions to be provided by Interconnection Customer and Transmission Provider]

-APPENDIX 4 LGIP
+APPENDIX 7 TO LGIP

 INTERCONNECTION FACILITIES STUDY AGREEMENT

+[Applicable to Section 11 Facilities Study Process applicable to both Serial Interconnection Study Process and Definitive Interconnection Study Processes]

-Interconnection Study Process THIS AGREEMENT is made and entered into this day of , 20___ by and between , a organized and existing under the laws of the State of , ("Interconnection Customer,") and ________________________, a existing under the laws of the State of , ("Transmission Provider ").
+THIS AGREEMENT is made and entered into this day of , 20___ by and between , a organized and existing under the laws of the State of , ("Interconnection Customer,") and ________________________, a existing under the laws of the State of , ("Transmission Provider ").
 Interconnection Customer and Transmission Provider each may be referred to as a "Party," or collectively as the "Parties."

 RECITALS